christiandeandemesa/Algos/README.md

 // false
 ```

-- Map.set() adds or updates an element with the key-value pair given in the parentheses.
+- Map.prototype.set() adds or updates an element with the key-value pair given in the parentheses.
 ```js
 const map = new Map();
 map.set('Hello', 'World');